 Before clients embark on costly litigation we always recommend that we consider whether damages awards can actually be paid on a successful outcome.
 Intelligence is a proven way to deepen our understanding of the defendants capacity to pay and the location of assets.

-We analyse open source data, internal data, documents, and communications, as well as gather external information via human intelligence sources, combining these information sources into cogent and compelling supporting material that supports a case, an investigation or which helps us execute judgment debts.
+We analyse open source data, internal data, documents, and communications, as well as gather external information via human intelligence sources, combining these information sources into cogent and compelling supporting material that supports a case or investigation.

 Over the years we have developed a network of discreet human source intelligence assets.
 Our team includes experienced corporate investigators, former members of MI6 and other intelligence agencies, and forensic accountants.